mfaisal59/EpONet/README.md

 ```
 cd EpONet/
 bash ./models/download_models.sh
-#These command will populate the `./models/` folder with trained models.
+#This command will populate the `./models/` folder with trained models.
 ```

 ##### 4) Download our pre-computed Epipolar Score, Optical Flow, motion Images and JPEGImages for two test sequences from DAVIS Dataset.